awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 **5.2.** [Athena uses the AWS Glue Data Catalog](https://docs.aws.amazon.com/athena/latest/ug/querying-glue-catalog.html) to store and retrieve table metadata for the Amazon S3 data in your Amazon Web Services account.
 The table metadata lets the Athena query engine know how to find, read, and process the data that you want to query.
 - In the Athena Console, under **Data**, choose _AWSDataCatalog_ under **_Data Source_**
-- Choose the database we have been working with as **_database_**: `lab-module-1-databse`.
+- Choose the database you have been working with as **_database_**: `lab-module-1-databse`.
-- Under **Tables** you should be able to see listed both of the tables we created with our Glue Crawlers: the one corresponding to the CSV file and the one corresponding to the Parquet file.
+- Under **Tables** you should be able to see listed both of the tables you created with our Glue Crawlers: the one corresponding to the CSV file and the one corresponding to the Parquet file.

 ![Athena data](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_2_Athena.png)